WWE News: ‘WrestleMania 33’ To Feature Randy Orton Vs Bray Wyatt Vs AJ Styles?

 Following the shocking video, it seems like Orton and Wyatt are headed for a major showdown on WrestleMania.
 After Styles beat out Wyatt Family alum Luke Harper, his name is being thrown into the mix as well.
 With Orton being a former world champ, Wyatt holding the WWE title, and Styles the top contender, it would be a dream matchup to see them all go head-to-head.

 A match like that would be hard to beat.
 Of course, Styles involvement seems a little out of place.
 Although there’s nobody besides Orton and Wyatt that can contend with Styles, their beef isn’t related, which puts him in an odd position.
-In fact, Orton and Wyatt are going through one of the most interesting storylines in the WWE and the result will likely define both of their careers in the coming year.
+In fact, Orton and Wyatt are going through one of the most interesting storylines in the WWE, and the result will likely define both of their careers in the coming year.

 If Orton comes out on top, then it will cement his legacy in the sport.
 If Wyatt wins then it might reboot his legend and give him the title of WWE’s new Undertaker.
 Either way, the match has a lot of implications for both men.